Dawn Faith: Discography

-Recent work
+Other work

-Mackay returned to South Africa in 2016 to write and release her first book, Dear God, which tells the story of her daughter's death and how Mackay found her way back to life and hope.
-Her next major project is a talk show, called Deep & Meaningful, of which she is the creator and executive producer.
-The show will be hosted by Mackat, will feature a range of high-profile women as guests, and will air across Africa and the world on BET Africa Channel 129.
+Mackay returned to South Africa in 2016 to write and release her first book, Dear God, which tells the story of her daughter's death and how Mackay processed her grief.
+In 2017, she created, hosted and was the executive producer of a talk show called Deep & Meaningful.
+The show features a range of high-profile women as guests, and will air across Africa and the world on BET Africa Channel 129.

+Personal life

-She currently lives in Johannesburg with her Australian husband Nic Mackay and their son, Lwandle Mackay.
+Mackay lives in Johannesburg with her Australian husband Nic Mackay and their son, Lwandle Mackay.